ChelseaTolnai/Portfolio/README.md

 # Chelsea Tolnai - Portfolio

 I am a Full Stack Web Developer located in Rhode Island.
-This is my personal portfolio website that showcases my technical skill stack, recent projects, experience and education, contact information, and a little bit more about me.
+This is my personal portfolio website that showcases my experience, education, recent projects, technical skill stack, contact information, and a little bit more about me.

 You can view my portfolio at [www.ChelseaTolnai.com](https://www.ChelseaTolnai.com).